Kubernetes

-This guide walks you through installing the Infrastructure Agent (Infra Agent) in a Kubernetes environment.
+This guide walks you through installing the Middleware Agent (mw-agent) in a Kubernetes environment.
 These instructions can also be found on the Installation page in the Middleware application.

-The installation will set up a DaemonSet inside your Kubernetes cluster and add necessary components to appropriately permission the DaemonSet pods.
-A Kubernetes service is also created to allow components to connect to the Infra Agent via Cluster IP address and ports (i.e. language-based APMs).
+The installation will set up Middleware Agent as a DaemonSet and Deployment inside your Kubernetes cluster and add necessary components to appropriately permission the DaemonSet and Deployment pods.
+A Kubernetes service is also created to allow components to connect to the Middleware Agent via Cluster IP address and ports which can then be used by langague specific APM SDKs.

 Prerequisites